-To be the best caregiver for your loved one, seek support and information from others.
+To be the best caregiver for your loved one, seek assistance and information from others.
 Caregivers who receive help report feeling less isolated, anxious and depressed.
-And, having a community of support can free up their time and help them maintain their physical and emotional well-being, which in turn makes them better able to care for their loved one.
+A community of support can free up time and help maintain your own physical and emotional well-being.

 Getting Help with Caregiving Responsibilities

 As a caregiver, it is important to know and accept your own limits.
 Some caregivers may think that asking for help takes support away from the patient, or that by asking for help, they will be a burden to friends and loved ones.
-As a result, many stay quiet.
-And when caregivers stay quiet, they can get burned out, become less able to provide care and develop health problems of their own.
+But when caregivers stay quiet about their own needs, they can get burned out, become less able to provide care and develop health problems of their own.
 Decide which caregiving tasks you will do on your own, and where you might need help.
 Here are some things you can do to help yourself as a caregiver:

 Learn about respite care programs.
-Respite care gives family and friends a break from caregiving.
-While you run errands or take some personal time, respite caregivers spend time with your loved one temporarily.
-Ask for a referral from a health care professional, friend or local service agency.
+Respite care can give you a break from caregiving duties, whether to run errands or enjoy personal time.
+Ask for a referral from a health care professional, friend, local service agency or insurance provider.

 Know your rights.
 If you work for a company with 50 or more employees and have worked there for at least one year, you may be allowed unpaid leave under the Family and Medical Leave Act (FMLA) to provide care for your loved one.
 Ask your human resources department for help and to find out whether this law applies to your company.

 Reach out to family and friends.
-Are there any family members, friends, members of your faith community, co-workers, neighbors or others you can ask for assistance?
+Are there any family members, friends, co workers, neighbors, members of your faith community or others you can ask for assistance?
 Often people want to help, but don’t know how.
-Be specific about the kind of help you need (for example, “I need someone to watch the kids from 3 to 5 p.m. on Tuesday”) and keep records of who is handling which task.
-Helpful websites, such as My Cancer Circle™, can make it easier by providing calendars and other helpful tools for coordinating care.
+Be specific about the kinds of help you need (for example, “I need someone to watch the kids from 3 to 5 p.m. on Tuesday”) and keep records of who is handling which task.
+Helpful websites, such as My Cancer Circle™ (mycancercircle.net), can make it easier by providing calendars and other tools for coordinating care.

 My Cancer Circle

 My Cancer Circle is a free online tool that allows caregivers to create a private, secure community that brings together a network of support, including family and friends who want to lend a hand with responsibilities.
-Caregivers start by creating a Community Page and inviting to join only those people they want to be a part of their network.
+Caregivers start by creating a Community Page and inviting those people they want to be a part of their network to join.